 Wash your palms.
 Please don’t forget this step; tanned palms are a dead giveaway to your tan being faker than the grass on a turf field.

-Here’s a shot of my *tan* after leaving on for 4+ hours and showering.
+Here’s a shot of my *tan* after leaving the Isle of Paradise mist on for 4+ hours and showering.

 I watched, I bought, I tanned.
 And now for my unpaid, unbiased opinion.

 My first take away from this review is that self tanning is hard work.
 And while this particular form of beauty doesn’t require any pain, it does require time and effort.